Elon Musk leads an offer to buy ChatGPT’s parent company for nearly $100 billion

 OpenAI is operated by a nonprofit that controls an entity called OpenAI LP, a for-profit company that exists within the larger company’s structure.
 That for-profit company took OpenAI from effectively worthless to a valuation of around $100 billion in just a few years — and Altman is largely credited as the mastermind of that plan and the key to the company’s success.

-The massive investment from Musk, first reported in the Wall Street Journal, could give Musk majority control of the company that rivals his X.AI artificial intelligence company.
+The massive investment from Musk, first reported in the Wall Street Journal, could give Musk majority control of the company, which rivals his X.AI artificial intelligence company.

 In response, Altman said in a post on X, “no thank you but we will buy twitter for $9.74 billion if you want.”